dcernst/dcernst.github.io/teaching/mat320s25/homework.md

 - **Homework 22:** Skim Skeleton Proofs 7.31-7.33, complete 7.34 (no proofs necessary), 7.36-7.40, 7.42, and digest the surrounding text along the way.
 (Due Wednesday, April 2)
 - **Homework 23:** Complete 7.43, 7.47-7.50 and digest the surrounding text along the way.
 (Due Friday, April 4)
 - **Homework 24:** Complete 7.55, 7.56, 7.59 and digest the surrounding text along the way.
 (Due Monday, April 7)
+- **Homework 25:** Complete 7.61, 7.63-7.67 and digest the surrounding text along the way.
+(Due Friday, April 11)